 |---|---|---|

-| Families | Yes | Williamsburg, Jamestown, Virginia Beach, caverns, museums, trails, and history make Virginia very family-friendly. |
+| Families | Yes | Williamsburg, Jamestown, Virginia Beach, caverns, museums, trails, theme parks, and history make Virginia very family-friendly. |

-| Couples | Yes | Charlottesville, wine country, mountain inns, coastal towns, and historic districts work well for romantic getaways. |
+| Couples | Yes | Charlottesville, wine country, mountain inns, coastal towns, Old Town Alexandria, and historic districts work well for romantic getaways. |

-| History Travelers | Excellent | Colonial Williamsburg, Jamestown, Yorktown, Mount Vernon, Alexandria, and Civil War sites give Virginia major history depth. |
+| History Travelers | Excellent | Colonial Williamsburg, Jamestown, Yorktown, Mount Vernon, Alexandria, Richmond, and Civil War sites give Virginia major history depth. |

-| Outdoor Travelers | Yes | Shenandoah National Park, Skyline Drive, the Blue Ridge Parkway, waterfalls, caverns, and mountain trails create strong outdoor options. |
+| Outdoor Travelers | Yes | Shenandoah National Park, Skyline Drive, the Blue Ridge Parkway, waterfalls, caverns, mountain trails, and river towns create strong outdoor options. |

-| Beach Travelers | Yes, with expectations | Virginia Beach and the Eastern Shore are fun, but travelers wanting a warmer tropical-style beach may prefer Hawaii or the Caribbean. |
+| Beach Travelers | Yes, with expectations | Virginia Beach, Cape Charles, Chincoteague, and the Eastern Shore can work well, but this is not a tropical beach trip. |

-| Road Trip Travelers | Excellent | Skyline Drive, the Blue Ridge Parkway, coastal routes, and historic towns make Virginia one of the better East Coast road trip states. |
+| Road Trip Travelers | Excellent | Skyline Drive, the Blue Ridge Parkway, coastal routes, historic towns, and mountain drives make Virginia one of the better East Coast road trip states. |

 Best Places to Visit in Virginia